5 Tips For Storing Your Car During Winter

 Silica gel is a cheap desiccant that sucks the moisture out of the air.
 Hang a big pouch from your hood, and throw one on the driver’s seat, and you should avoid any problems with the moisture still in the vehicle.

 5. Use Jack Stands, Not Blocks

 Jack stands put less pressure on your suspension than blocks, and they make it easier to take a car down.
 This is important because it’s a good idea to run your car every month or so for about 20 minutes, just to keep the cylinders lubricated.

 If you follow these tips, your car should be in great shape come spring!
-For more information on how to store your ride, contact the experts at Migson Public Storage.
+For more information on how to store your ride, at Migson Public Storage.